UnderwaterOwlbear/underwaterowlbear.github.io/_drafts/searchers.md

 ---
+make_discoverable: false
-Title: Searchers of the Cairn
+title: Searchers of the Cairn
 Author: Tyler Farrington
-Date: 2024-06-23
+published_date: 2024-06-23
 ---

 What if we made *Cairn* even simpler?